spesml/spesml.github.io/2_Concepts/2_SpesMethodology/5_subsystems_and_granularity.md

 <img src="./images/subsystems_and_granularity/image2.png"
 style="width:6.08889in;height:3.19028in" />

+Figure 1: Layers of Granularity for a System S and its Sub-Systems

 ## Definition of Subsystems

 The structuring of the models for the individual views and the concept